tikv/website/content/docs/5.1/deploy/install/verify.md

 1. Log in to the Grafana monitoring at `${Grafana-ip}:3000`.
 The default username and password are both `admin`.

-2. To check the TiKV port status and load monitoring information, click **Overview**.
+2. Click **Overview** and check the TiKV port status and the load monitoring information.

-## Connect to TiKV and do simple operations
+## Connect to the TiKV cluster and perform simple operations

-This section describes how to connect to the TiKV cluster to do simple `put` and `get` operations.
+This section describes how to connect to the TiKV cluster using a TiKV client to perform the simple `put` and `get` operations.

 1. Download jars